-Supportive Housing Guideline
+Supportive Housing

+Guideline

-As Administered by the State of
+As Administered by the State of Connecticut Interagency Council on Supportive Housing & Homelessness

-Connecticut

-Department of Mental Health and

-Addiction Services (DMHAS) in

-conjunction with

-the Interagency Council on

-Supportive Housing &

-Homelessness

 This Guideline is written for owners and developers of affordable multifamily housing with funding and/or tax credit awards from the Connecticut Housing Finance Authority (CHFA) and/or the State of Connecticut Department of Housing (DOH).
 The intent is to provide such owners and developers with the information necessary to include permanent supportive housing units in their developments.